react-native-elements/.github/GSoC/ideas.md

 > Tags: Other

-We know you are awesome and you have an innovative idea, feel free to the proposal.
+We know you are awesome and if you have an innovative idea, feel free to add to the proposal.

 ---